-Topped with a generous dusting of freshly grated nutmeg made this soup even more special.
+Continuing with my potato theme (and throwing in a little Danish heritage), I give you Danish Potato Soup.
+Top with a generous dusting of freshly grated nutmeg to make this delicious soup even more special.

-Try a chaser of Akvavit to complete your Danish potato experience...Just be sure you have a glass of water, that stuff is strong!
+Try a chaser of Akvavit to complete your Danish potato experience...Just be sure you have a glass of water, that is strong stuff!

 My hubby and I both gave this Taste of Home recipe two tubers (or thumbs) up~